If you want a quick, sustainable boost to sales and exposure, a solid growth marketing strategy is your best bet.

 Since 1993, more and more businesses are starting up.

-Clearly, the normal way of doing businesses will just make you a part of those statistics.
+Clearly, the normal way of doing businesses increases your chances of becoming on of the statistics.

 Besides, we can’t ignore the incredible impact of technology on marketing today.

-These two charts show why growth marketers typically leverage technology for incredibly efficient and highly effective growth marketing strategies.
+The two charts below show why growth marketers typically leverage technology for incredibly efficient and highly effective growth marketing strategies.

 This first chart shows the exponential increase in computing power over the years.